spamshaker/vipps/Readme.md

 ## About

-Accept payments for your products via bank wire transfer in PrestaShop 1.6.
+Accept payments for your products via vipps transfer in PrestaShop 1.6.